Tesla

 Vehicle Limited Warranties and Extended Service Plans

 We provide a manufacturer’s limited warranty on all new and used Tesla vehicles we sell directly to consumers, which may include limited warranties on certain components, specific types of damage or battery capacity retention.
-We also currently offer optional extended service plans that provide coverage beyond the new vehicle limited warranties for certain models in specified regions.
+We also currently offer optional extended service plans that provide coverage after the new vehicle limited warranties end for certain models in specified regions.

 Energy Generation and Storage